Ryan Tannehill: 2013

-2014 season
+2014

 Mike Sherman was the Dolphins' offensive coordinator in Tannehill's first two NFL seasons, and was the head coach at Texas A&M when Tannehill played there.
 However, during the 2014 offseason, the Dolphins hired new offensive coordinator Bill Lazor giving Tannehill a new playbook to learn for the first time since high school.

-In the season opener against the New England Patriots, Tannehill threw for 178 yards, two touchdowns, and an interception in the 33–20 victory.
+In the season opener against the Patriots, Tannehill threw for 178 yards, two touchdowns, and an interception in the 33–20 victory.
 The Dolphins then went 6–7 over their next 13 games.
 In the penultimate game of the regular season against the Minnesota Vikings, Tannehill had a season-high 396 passing yards, four touchdowns, and one interception in the 37–35 victory.
-The Dolphins lost the regular season finale to the New York Jets to finish 8–8 and missing the playoffs.
+The Dolphins lost the regular season finale to the Jets to finish 8–8 and missing the playoffs.

-2015 season
+2015

 On May 18, 2015, Tannehill signed a six-year, $96 million contract extension with the Dolphins through the 2020 season, making him an unrestricted free agent in 2021.